-The Department has produced a one-stop page for teachers on GOV.UK, which can be accessed here: Teaching about relationships sex and health.
+The Department has produced a one-stop hub for teachers on GOV.UK, which can be accessed here: Teaching about relationships sex and health.
 This includes teacher training modules on the RSHE topics and non-statutory implementation guidance.
 The following resources may also help schools and colleges understand and teach about safeguarding:

-- DfE advice for schools: teaching online safety in schools; - UK Council for Internet Safety (UKCIS) guidance Education for a connected world; - UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people; - The UKCIS external visitors guidance will help schools and colleges to ensure the maximum impact of any online safety sessions delivered by external visitors; - National Crime Agency's CEOP education programme: Thinkuknow; - Public Health England: Rise Above
+- DfE advice for schools: teaching online safety in schools; - UK Council for Internet Safety (UKCIS) guidance Education for a connected world; - UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people; - The UKCIS external visitors guidance will help schools and colleges to ensure the maximum impact of any online safety sessions delivered by external visitors; - National Crime Agency's CEOP education programme: Thinkuknow; - Public Health England: Rise Above - Public Health England: Every Mind Matters - Harmful online challenges and online hoaxes this includes advice on preparing for any online challenges and hoaxes, sharing information with parents and carers and where to get help and support.